build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ```

 By adding exception handling, you can gracefully close the subsegment you created for annotations.
-You can also log the error message using the **aws_lambda_powertools** logger which includes the X-Ray trace id resulting in the message being displayed in the X-Ray console.
+You can also log the error message using the **aws_lambda_powertools** logger which includes the X-Ray trace ID resulting in the message being displayed in the X-Ray console.

 After you make the changes, deploy them by running the command:  **make backend**.
 You may need to exit the frontend web server using Control-C.